walkccc/CLRS/docs/index.md

 ## Known issue

-In the Safari on an iOS device, the math equationS of [Problem 1-1](https://walkccc.github.io/CLRS/Chap01/Problems/1-1/), [16.3-3](https://walkccc.github.io/CLRS/Chap16/16.3/#163-3) and some other pages won't be rendered.
+In the Safari on an iOS device, the math equations of [Problem 1-1](https://walkccc.github.io/CLRS/Chap01/Problems/1-1/), [16.3-3](https://walkccc.github.io/CLRS/Chap16/16.3/#163-3) and some other pages won't be rendered.
 I currently don't know how to fix this.
 If you know how to tackle this problem, please tell me, thanks.

 ## Working on following exercises